meduketto/iksemel-rust/CONTRIBUTING.md

 * Unstable language features must not be used.
 * Modules must be layered and built on top of each others public interfaces.
+* There are negative tests for the unsafe code which verifies that the API cannot be used incorrectly.
+Since there isn't a better native mechanism for these in Cargo, they are implemented as rustdoc tests with `compile_fail` attribute which only check for any compilation error.
+To make sure that compilation does not fail for unrelated reasons, it is necessary to check the output manually via `cargo test -- --no-capture` when changing the related code and tests.

+#### Release Process

+* Run `cargo mutants` to see if there is a need to add more unit tests.
+* Check the version number in these places:
+  - `Cargo.toml`
+  - `CHANGELOG.md`
+  - `iks.doap`
+* Check the release notes in `CHANGELOG.md`:
+  - Breaking changes must be documented with instructions for migration.
+  - New features must be briefly mentioned.
+* Run the tests locally to ensure that the build will not fail.
+* Tag the release with `git tag -a vX.Y.Z -m "Release vX.Y.Z"`
+* Push the tag with `git push --tags`
+* Run the `Release` Github action.
+This action will run regular CI tests and Miri tests and will check the version numbers as well before publishing the release.
+* Create a release record on the Github releases page.
+* Update the version number for the next development cycle.